camunda-community-hub/camunda-platform-7-keycloak/examples/sso-kubernetes/README.md

 ### Logging out from Cockpit

 Doing a SSO logout (assuming that this is desired) using the Camunda Cockpit's logout menu button requires us to send a logout request to Keycloak.
-In order to achieve this we have to intercept the original logout functionality, then delegate the logout to our own logout handler which in turn redirects the logout request to Keycloak.
+In order to achieve this we have to replace the original logout functionality, then delegate the logout to our own logout handler which in turn redirects the logout request to Keycloak.

-#### Intercepting the original logout
+#### Replacing the original logout

-In order to intercept the logout you have to provide a custom ``config.js`` file, located in the ``app/{admin|tasklist|welcome}/scripts/`` directory of the Camunda webapps.
+In order to replace the UI's logout functionality you have to provide a custom ``config.js`` file, located in the ``app/{admin|tasklist|welcome}/scripts/`` directory of the Camunda webapps.
 You'll find the custom configuration under ``src/main/resources/META-INF/resources/webjars/camunda`` of this showcase.
 It simply configures a custom logout script:

     export default {
       customScripts: [